 It is critical that you obtain a written receipt called a Bill of Sale.
 This applies to cars purchased from a dealer or from private individuals.
 The bill of sale must clearly state the date, what was purchased, who sold it, who bought it and the price paid.
 It should also bear a signature of the seller if possible.

 TOP TIP – at times of severe exchange rate fluctuation, it may be to your advantage to have the bill of sale written out in your home currency (e.g. pounds sterling).
-If the value is given as a US dollar amount, HMCE will use the prevailing exchange rate to work out a sterling value upon which to base the 17.5% VAT.
+If the value is given as a US dollar amount, HMCE will use the prevailing exchange rate to work out a sterling value upon which to base any import duty payable.
 This is especially applicable to high-end imports where a couple of percent can make a worthwhile difference.
 DO NOT be tempted to reduce the value you actually paid on the bill of sale (this is referred to as a ‘write down’) as this is effectively fraud – and you could get a big fine or potentially a prison sentence.
 Remember that HMCE do this for a living and they see hundreds of cars being imported every day.
 Any tricks or scams that you could dream up will have been used countless times before – so just be honest and if you prepare your budget properly – there’ll be no need to worry.
 However remember your not paying full duty anyway only 5% plus any fees.

 Lastly, in order to safely ship a car – you really need to have a working handbrake (as